 Helen-King AtallahAt Large Member since 2017

-Helen currently works full time at IDEXX Laboratories, located in Westbrook Maine as an RN Case Manager, with IDEXX Environmental Health and Safety Division.
-Prior to working at IDEXX, Helen served as the Director of Nursing at St Andrews Long Tern Care Facility, located in Boothbay Maine.
+Helen currently works at IDEXX Laboratories, as an RN Case Manager, with IDEXX Environmental Health and Safety Division.
+Prior to working at IDEXX, Helen served as the Director of Nursing at St Andrews Long Term Care Facility, in Boothbay.
 Helen also worked as Director of Human Resources for Hathaway Shirt Company.
 She has served on numerous non-for profit Boards, such as Alfond Youth Center, Maine Cardiovascular Health Council, and Maine Occupational Health Nurses Association.
-Along with her RN license she has a BS degree in Community Health Education, from the University Of Maine at Farmington, and an MBA from Thomas College.
+Along with her RN license, Helen has a BS degree in Community Health Education from the University of Maine at Farmington, and an MBA from Thomas College.
 Helen currently lives in East Boothbay, Maine.